dispatch-d/paper/README.md

 `dispatch-d` (Dispatch - decentralised).

+- decentralisation comes in the form of the server being run by a community, rather than a single entity.

 ## Basic principles
 - all accounts are password-less, instead based on an RSA keypair
 - accounts are solely identified by a hash of their public key, rather than a username